shoelace-style/shoelace/docs/components/icon.md

 ### Customizing the Default Library

 Shoelace comes bundled with over 1,300 icons courtesy of the [Bootstrap Icons](https://icons.getbootstrap.com/) project.
-These are the default icons that display when you use `<sl-icon>` without a `name` attribute.
+These are the default icons that display when you use `<sl-icon>` without the `library` attribute.
 If you prefer to have these icons resolve elsewhere, you can register an icon library with the `default` name and a custom resolver.

 This example will load the same set of icons from the jsDelivr CDN instead of your local assets folder.